United Services Institute of the Australian Capital Territory

 · Academic references are not required but will be considered

 The Leo Mahony Bursary selection panel will consider applications in August.

 The bursary will be presented at the USI-ACT annual dinner.

 The winner will provide a presentation on their research to USI-ACT members during 2018.

-Mr Cameron Hawker from UNSW Canberra described his work on Australian Prime Ministers and the Australian - American Alliance 1951 - 2001: Crisis Points and Political Decision Making.
-He explained that the origins of his thesis lay in claims by the distinguished ANU scholar, Coral Bell, that Prime Minsters are the key figure in alliance policy.
-His work tests that proposition in a series of case studies of crises ranging from Holt and LBJ managing the Vietnam War to Howard and Bush in the aftermath of 9/11.
-You can find the slides for the presentation here.
-Cam is about half way through his research.
+Research area: Australian Prime Ministers and the Australian - American Alliance 1951 - 2001: Crisis Points and Political Decision Making.
+Tests the proposition that Prime Minsters are the key figure in alliance policy in a series of case studies of crises ranging from Holt and LBJ managing the Vietnam War to Howard and Bush in the aftermath of 9/11.
+Summary slides can be found here.

-Major Leon Young, also from UNSW Canberra, spoke about his work on Developing Computational Strategic Thinking Models.
-He explained that his motivation was to determine whether strategic thinkers can be made, rather than just found, in an effort to understand where the ADF might put more emphasis in its professional military education programs.
-The results of his research raise challenging questions for the Services, particularly in relation to some mid-level ranks.
-You can find the slides for his presentation here.
-Leon has substantially completed his work and at the time of writing is due to submit his thesis imminently.
+Research area: Developing Computational Strategic Thinking Models.
+Seeks to determine whether strategic thinkers can be made, rather than just found, in an effort to understand where the ADF might put more emphasis in its professional military education programs.
+Summary slides can be found here.

 Mr Leo Mahony